jq/PatriciaTrie/README.md

 The goal is to provide an http interface for pseudo-prefix searches (aka type-head, aka auto-complete).

-I say "pseudo-prefix" b/c we break the initial string into chunks to enable kinda-sorta-partial-pseudo-prefix type searches.
+I say "pseudo-prefix" b/c we break the initial string into chunks (chop off previous token over & over again) to enable kinda-sorta-partial-pseudo-prefix type searches.
 Essentially: for a string like "A Nightmare on Elm Street" we want queries such as:

 - elm